MangelMaxime/Nacara/docs/content/plugins/highlight/index.md

 **TextMate** knows about fifty languages the moment you register it, and most languages that are not in the box have a `.tmLanguage.json` published somewhere - VS Code extensions are full of them.

-**tree-sitter** parses instead of matching patterns, so it can tell a type from a function from a parameter where a pattern sees three identifiers.
-Twelve languages come inside the package, and you name any other by its repository - it is built once.
-For F# the difference is plain: types, functions, parameters and union cases each get their own colour.
+**tree-sitter** parses instead of matching patterns, so it tells a type from a function from a parameter where a pattern sees three identifiers.
+Twelve languages come inside the package, and you name any other by its repository.
+In F#, types, functions, parameters and union cases each get their own colour.

-Both are one line in your site and emit identical classes, so trying the other one costs you a line and your theme needs no changes either way.
+Both are one line in your site and emit identical classes, so swapping one for the other needs no change to your theme.

 ## Or both

-Registering both is a real option, and a good one: the last you register is asked first, and the one before it covers whatever the later one does not know.
+Register both: the last one registered is asked first, and the one before it covers whatever the later one does not know.

 ```fsharp
 |> TextMate.register     // fifty languages
 |> TreeSitter.register   // twelve, done properly
 ```

-tree-sitter colours F#, JSON, YAML and the rest of its twelve; a Python snippet falls through to TextMate rather than coming out grey.
-Swap the two lines and you get the opposite preference.
+tree-sitter colours F#, JSON, YAML and the rest of its twelve, and a Python snippet falls through to TextMate.
+Swap the two lines for the opposite preference.

 ## Colours